 About This Drug

 Omacetaxine is used to treat cancer.
-It is given by a shot below your skin (subcutaneous injection).
+It is given as an injection under the skin (subcutaneously).

 Treating Side Effects

 - Manage tiredness by pacing your activities for the day.

 - Be sure to include periods of rest between energy-draining activities.

 - To decrease the risk infection, wash your hands regularly.

 - Avoid close contact with people who have a cold, the flu, or other infections.